-In their newly refurbished offices overlooking peaceful Gray’s Inn Gardens, tenants at 3 Verulam Buildings have some of the loveliest thinking spaces in legal London
+In their recently refurbished offices overlooking peaceful Gray’s Inn Gardens, tenants at 3 Verulam Buildings have some of the loveliest thinking spaces in legal London

 3VB is highly regarded for its strength in banking and financial matters.
-Barristers at this set have recently represented a group of major retailers that took on Mastercard alleging that the transaction fees charged by the company were excessive.
+Barristers at this set have represented a group of major retailers that took on Mastercard alleging that the transaction fees charged by the company were excessive.
 They also successfully acted for Citigroup when the private equity house Terra Firma sued the bank for $2 billion, alleging fraud in the financing arrangements made for Terra Firma to buy out the music label EMI.

 Respondees to the Legal Cheek Junior Barrister Survey describe this work as “great mix of commercial and public international law work”.
 Such “ground-breaking, precedent-setting stuff” comes at a price though.
 Like most commercial sets, you can expect to work between 50-59 hours in an average week.
 However, junior barristers aren’t just thrown in at the deep end without armbands.
 If you find yourself struggling, you can expect support from senior silks.
 An insider tells us a story where he was pacing the 3VB halls thinking about a case one evening.
 A QC saw this and invited him to start chatting.
 “Hours later at 10pm we were in his room debating the point and pulling out authorities together.
 It was immeasurably helpful and hugely generous.”

 Outside of work, there is a “good rapport” among tenants.
 But while individuals may “meet regularly for lunch” or have “beers at the pub” this is not formalised.

-The chambers has expanded in recent months, making notable hires such as Farhaz Khan from Outer Temple.
+The chambers has expanded in recent years, making notable hires such as Farhaz Khan from Outer Temple.
 Khan specialises in financial services and commercial disputes.
-3VB also raided 39 Essex Chambers last year, recruiting a silk and four juniors.
+3VB also raided 39 Essex Chambers, recruiting a silk and four juniors in 2018.